 - 2 sprigs curry leaves

-- Blend the onion, green chile, garlic, cilantro cumin, yogurt, almond butter and salt together till a thick sauce is formed and everything is thoroughly combined.
+- Blend the onion, green chili, garlic, cilantro, whole cumin, yogurt, almond butter and salt together till a thick sauce is formed and everything is thoroughly combined.

 - Add the hara masala and evenly coat the chicken.